-5. Refunding of Long-Term Debt
+5. Refunding of Long-Term Debt (continued)

-As discussed in Note 17, on July 7, 2015, the District refinanced its 2005 Series Bonds.
+As discussed in Note 17, on July 8, 2016, the District refunded the outstanding balance of its 2005 and 2006 Series Bonds.
 The maturity schedule in Note 5 does not reflect the results from this refunding.